 Similarities and Differences Between Them

-Counterbore are typically used for a single purpose while countersinks, due to their different angles, have different purposes.
-A counterbore is often similar to an enlargement of a small coaxial hole while a countersink is a conical version of that.
+A counterbore is often similar to a small coaxial hole enlargement, while a countersink is a conical version.

 2、 Countersink VS Counterbore Symbol

 In drawing or design, symbols are used as a representation of the actual material or technique.

 With characters, there is room for dimensional consistency and tolerance of specifications.

 Also, it is much faster and even easier to write the symbol of material or quantity instead of spelling it out with actual words on a drawing.